jaykay04/Near_Real_Time_Analytics_Using_Azure_Synapse_Link_For_CosmosDB/README.md

 Azure Synapse Link is a cloud native Hybrid Transactional and Analytical Processing (HTAP)  that allows business to run near real time analytics over operational data without impacting the operations of the transactional system.

+Azure CosmosDB is a fully managed NoSQL and relational database for modern application development which offers single-digit millisecond response times, automatic and instant scalability coupled with guaranteed speed at any scale.

 When we have real time transactional data from IOT devices being generated and written to CosmosDB transactional store, the data is being replicated asynchronously to the analytical store once the Synapse Link is being activated.

 The data in the Analytical is in columnar format which makes it very fast to run queries against them by analytical query engines.
 The replication is carried out by auto sink process fully managed by Azure.